Suburban Brothers Held For 33 Days In Florida In Crime They Say They Had Nothing To Do With; Arrests Remain On Their Records Despite No Charges

 That is how Shyquawn McNickles’ 18th birthday ended – on the ground in Miami Beach, surrounded by police.
 His 20-year-old brother, Carl, was there too.

-“I couldn’t even hear, like my ears started just ringing,” Carl McNickles said, “like I didn’t know what was going to happen.”
+“I couldn’t even hear, like my ears started just ringing,” said Carl McNickles III, “like I didn’t know what was going to happen.”

 They had just arrived in Florida with their dad for Shyquawn’s birthday drop hours earlier.
 Their dad left them with friends around midnight.

-“I went left and they went right,” said their dad, Carl McNickles Sr.
+“I went left and they went right,” said their dad, also named Carl McNickles.

-So imagine his shock when Carl Jr.’s girlfriend called around 3 a.m., telling him his sons were in jail – arrested in connection with two armed robberies that had happened less than an hour earlier.
+So imagine his shock when Carl III’s girlfriend called around 3 a.m., telling Carl Sr. his sons were in jail – arrested in connection with two armed robberies that had happened less than an hour earlier.

-“I was trying to tell the officers that I didn’t do it – that is no me that you’re looking for,” said Carl McNickles Jr.
+“I was trying to tell the officers that I didn’t do it – that is no me that you’re looking for,” said Carl McNickles III.

 Carl Sr. tried pleading with police too.
 Neither brother had a previous record.
-Shyquawn is in high school, and Carl Jr. plays football and wrestles at William Penn University.
+Shyquawn is in high school, and Carl III plays football and wrestles at William Penn University.

-“My whole life, I’ve been trying to just stay out of trouble – like nothing at all involving police – and then this happens,” Carl Jr. said.READ MORE: Family Of Anthony Alvarez Says Being Stripped Of Police Powers Not Enough For CPD Officer Evan Solano, Who Shot And Killed Him
+“My whole life, I’ve been trying to just stay out of trouble – like nothing at all involving police – and then this happens,” Carl III said.READ MORE: Non-Profit Genesys Works Building Career Paths For Youth In Underserved Neighborhoods

 The brothers’ mother her sons were held for “33 long, miserable days.”